catsocks/sdl-pong/README.md

 You can build the project using either CMake or by simply running build.sh on a Unix-like system.

-I have only built this project on Linux but it should be buildable on Windows and macOS as it is or with very minor changes.

 ## License

 Everything with the exception of the contents of the cmake folder is dedicated